temparc/404-tester/readme.md

 # 404 Link Tester

-This is a small utility that will check a list of absolute links from a CSV file and sort them into separate CSV files for 200 or 404 status codes.
+This is a small utility that will check a list of absolute links from a CSV file and save them to a new CSV file with their HTTP status code(s).
 This utility will not follow redirects by default, but you can do so by passing the `follow_redirects` argument to the script.

 To get started, run: